ShaikMujasim415/ShaikMujasim415/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning technical courses
 - 💞️ I’m looking to collaborate with companies for Internships and jobs
-- 📫 How to reach me through my email shaikmujasim578@gmail.com
+- 📫 How to reach me :Through my email shaikmujasim578@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...